 To solve the k-MMP problem, we need to tackle the following two issues: (1) Find the proper distance metrics for the market.
 (2) Design an efficient algorithm to find the solution to the k-MMP problem.
 Since there are various potential distance metrics and manufacturers usually do not know which distance metrics the consumers may adopt, we present a learning approach to discover the proper set of distance metrics for a given market from historical purchase data.
 This is presented in Section 3.
 After deciding on the proper distance metrics, we present the algorithmic design in solving the k-MMP problem.
-In Section 4, we present an efficient and exact algorithm for the 1-MMP problem and prove that the k-MMP problem is NP-hard when k > 2.
+In Section 4, we present an efficient and exact algorithm for the 1-MMP problem and prove that the k-MMP problem is NP-hard in general.
 In Section 5, we present an efficient approximation algorithm.
-By exploiting the monotonicity and submodularity properties of the market share function $MS(\cdot)$ , we prove that our approximation algorithm can provide high performance guarantee on the quality of the solutions.
+By exploiting the monotonicity and submodularity properties of the market share function $MS(\cdot)$, we prove that our approximation algorithm can provide high performance guarantee on the quality of the solutions.
+Table I depicts the notations we use in this paper.